Tips for Picking a Machu Picchu Tour

 Wear the proper attire, gear, and equipment.
 There are far too many individuals on the path wearing cotton clothing, bad quality trekking boots, little insufficient day packs, and inappropriate gear with little water.
 Do not skimp on walking boots, back packs, water-resistant gear, air mattresses, or sleeping bags.

 Even if you are trekking the Inca Trail during the finest months to do so, you will still need adequate gear because it can rain on any day on the Inca Trail to Machu Picchu.
 You must have an appropriate light weight day pack with a capacity of at least 25 liters.
-It must hold 2 to 3 liters of water, waterproof rain gear, a down jacket, poles, sun cream, personal medication, liner gloves, your personal first aid kit, and any other personal items you may require.
+Your water bottle must hold 2 to 3 liters of water, it is important to have waterproof rain gear, a down jacket, poles, sun cream, personal medication, liner gloves, your personal first aid kit, and any other personal items you may require.
 You could encounter any weather on any given day, so make sure you have the proper gear with you as you travel this wonderful trek to Machu Picchu.

 Tip 6: Booking Your Tour/Trek